Jayashree Kabir

 Jayashree Kabir (née Roy; born c.
 1952) is a Bengali film actress.
 She acted in around 30 films in West Bengal and Bangladesh.

 Career

-While studying in South Point School Jayashree Roy earned Miss Kolkata title in 1968.
-She got her first break from Satyajit Ray through the film Pratidwandi in 1969.
+While studying at South Point School, Jayashree Roy earned the title of Miss Kolkata in 1968.
+She made her debut with Satyajit Ray's Pratidwandi in 1969, which also marked her breakthrough role.
 She married Bangladeshi film director Alamgir Kabir and starred in two of his films, Simana Periye and Rupali Soikote, which are regarded by the British Film Institute (BFI) as among the finest films to have come out of Bangladesh.
-Later in life, she moved to London where she now resides.
+Later in life, she moved to London, where she now resides.
 She teaches English at a higher education college.